aikill/imagedownloader/README.md

 It will not work with any submitted CSV files that do not comply with the format that it was designed to use.
 As this is a beta tool still I do not know what will happen if you dont follow these instructions.
 So dont try it.
-But if you do please send me the results at xxxxx.xxxxxx@xxxxxxx.com
+But if you do please submit an issue

 When you launch the program you will see two buttons.
 Browse and download